 The contest’s design parameters were no small thing.
 Aside from the need to demonstrate students’ perception of vehicle design in 2025 and beyond, these designs also had to consider: the footprint and attributes of a sport-cross-over utility vehicle, aerodynamics, light-weighting, use of advanced materials, CASE mobility ideology, and integration of upcycle design.

-And the designs needed to be responsive to the Canadian environment, one of the most complex and varied climates in the world.
+The designs needed to be responsive to the Canadian environment, one of the most complex and varied climates in the world.
 And if that weren’t a complex enough task, further considerations included accessibility for all, micro-mobility, the shared economy model, and a drone within the vehicle design architecture.
 (For more about the contest and its phases, click here.)

 The competition was tough.
 Of nine complete submissions, three were chosen as finalists: